Let me start this post by saying that a TA DA list is NOT a to-do list. This exercise is not about adding anything else to your already full plate.

 “Huh?
 What do you mean?”

 “You just told me that you have spent hours every day and week for the past twenty-five-plus years on your relationships.
 They’re solid and you’re happy with them.
-But ALL you want to talk about is what you haven’t achieved in your career and your business which is only a few years old?
+But ALL you want to talk about is what you haven’t achieved in your career and your business which is a little baby in business years?
 And you were working on it while you were still teaching, so you’ve only done it full time for less than two years.
 Right now, I want you to take a moment and let it sink in that you are incredibly successful in the area of your life that you’ve devoted years to creating and developing.
 Day in and day out, seven days a week for a quarter of a century.”
 She paused and stared at me, her eyebrows raised as I let that sink in.

 It was one of those, “Oh, duh” moments.
 She continued, “Own that.
 Honor it.
 Give yourself some credit AND, recognize that you’ve spent hours every single day working on it.”